 NE 505 Biblical Hermeneutics and Counseling.
 Designed to enable counselors to use the Bible accurately and effectively in their profession.
 Reviews foundational issues in biblical interpretation, evaluates the worldviews of counselors and various psychological disciplines which inform their understanding of the biblical text.
 Will attempt to develop biblical models for the role of the counselor.
 Second-year School of Psychology students only.
-Jacobs

-NE 506 New Testament Exegesis.
-Advanced exegetical study of the Greek text of a New Testament book or portions of a New Testament book.
-Prerequisites: LG512, NE502, and NS500 or NS501.
+NE 506 New Testament Exegesis (Greek text).
+Advanced exegetical study of the Greek text of a New Testament book or books or portions of a New Testament book.
+Prerequisites: LG512 and NE502.
+NS500 or NS501 may be required for some classes.
 M.Div. core: NTE.